Choices for students to live, grow and connect.

 St Peter’s has the capacity to offer a home like experience to around 400 boys and girls during term time.
-They live in eight boarding houses on the school campus, four each for boys and girls.
+Boarders live in seven boarding houses on the school campus, four for boys and three for girls.

-Each boarding house is managed by a house director and a live-in matron.
+Each boarding house is managed by a House Director and supported by either a House Manager or Matron.
 House assistants (often young professionals, tertiary age students or staff members) and boarding house student leaders help with the running of the house.
-The school nurse is consulted on health issues.
+The schools’ registered nurses are consulted on and health issues.